pippim/pippim.github.io/programs/iothings.md

 - **tvpowered** script wakes up from sleep
 - Sony TV turns on
-- Light behind Sony TV (a.k.a.
+- Bias light behind Sony TV (a.k.a.
 Primary TV or TV #1) turns on
-- Light behind TCL TV (a.k.a.
+- Bias light behind TCL TV (a.k.a.
 Google TV, Secondary TV or TV #2) turns on
 - TCL / Google TV turns on